computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 ## Introduction

 For this homework, we will combine ideas from the entire course: language models, deep word representations, and neural networks.

-In the last assignment, we got familiar with Transformer models and BERT.
-As a recap, Transformer models are feed-forward neural networks usually consisting of an encoder and a decoder that makes use of the attention mechanism.
+The current state-of-the-art models for a variety of natural language processing tasks belong to the **Transformer Family**, which are models based off of the Transformer architecture.
+The Transformer can be thought of as a big feed-forward network, with some fancy bells and whistles such as the attention mechanism.
+You might be wondering: why are we moving back to serial networks after such successes with RNNs and LSTMs?
+It turns out that although recurrent models are naturally poised to handle sequences as inputs, their non-serial nature makes them difficult to train in a distributed/parallel fashion.
+This means that serial networks can be trained faster, unlocking new orders of magnitude of data to use as training data.
+Some examples of notable state-of-the-art Transformer based models are Google's BERT, and in this homework, Open AI's GPT-2.

-OpenAI’s GPT Model
+## OpenAI’s GPT Model
 However, OpenAI experimented with removing the encoder part of the network, leaving a decoder-only model.
 In 2018, they released a very impressive language model named **GPT**, which stands for *Generative Pre-Training* as the model makes heavy use of **Transfer Learning**.
 Recall that Transfer Learning is using knowledge gained from one problem (or training setting), and apply it to another area or domain.
 Finally in 2019, OpenAI released the model’s scaled-up **1.5 billion parameter** successor: **GPT-2**.
 To create such a large model, OpenAI crawled and released a new dataset named **WebText**, which consists of 40 GB of high-quality, human verified text.
 The researchers also utilized efficient representation schemes such as Byte-Pair Encoding, which serves as a middle-layer between word-level and character-level representations.
 The result is an extremely impressive language model - so good that OpenAI didn’t release the trained model along with the paper in fear of individuals using it for malicious purposes.

 ### Generation Ability